rayotoo/MLOps-Project/project-ml-microservice-kubernetes/README.md

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**
+**The final implementation of the project showcases my abilities to operationalize production microservices.**

 ---